Manage Account

 Paying off your mortgage in full

 You can pay off your mortgage in full at any time.
 This is known as redeeming your mortgage.
-We don’t charge any early repayment charges but you may need to pay a discharge of mortgage fee of up to £250 for paying off your mortgage early.
-You can find out if you need to pay this fee and how much it is by checking your original mortgage offer or by calling us on 0300 159 7152.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+We donโt charge any early repayment charges but you may need to pay a discharge of mortgage fee of up to ยฃ250 for paying off your mortgage early.
+You can find out if you need to pay this fee and how much it is by checking your original mortgage offer or by calling us on 0330 159 7152.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

 Find out how much you owe

-You can do this by requesting a redemption statement.
-This will tell you exactly how much you need to pay including any interest and fees, such as the discharge of mortgage fee.
+You can use our self-serve facility to get an instant redemption estimate of how much it might cost to repay your mortgage on a date within the next two months or you can request a redemption statement.
+The redemption statement will tell you exactly how much you need to pay including any interest and fees, such as the discharge of mortgage fee.
 It will also tell you how to make the final payment.
-If you’re not using a solicitor to pay off your mortgage, we may ask you questions about where the money came from.
+If youโre not using a solicitor to pay off your mortgage, we may ask you questions about where the money came from.
 This is to meet our regulatory obligations.

 We aim to send out all redemption statements within five days of receiving a request.
 If you need it sooner, you should call us and let us know.